What is the CES Letter?

 How Much Money does the CES Letter Foundation Make?

-It’s hard to say because Runnells hasn’t performed the public filings for the CES Letter Foundation since 2019.
-In addition, he has set up several other corporations related to his Doubt creating business in Nevada and Delaware making it very hard to trace the money.
+It’s hard to say because Runnells hasn’t filed public reports for the CES Letter Foundation since 2019.
+In addition, he has set up several other corporations related to his doubt-creating business in Nevada and Delaware, making it very difficult to trace the money.
+When Jim Bennett claimed it was making more than $10,000 per month, Runnells responded that this wasn’t true and said that at its peak it was only making around $6,000 per month.
+It is likely still making several thousand dollars per month as passive income, even though the foundation itself appears to do nothing anymore.
+They haven’t even updated their Twitter account since 2017.

 Is the CES Letter Factual?